sulyi/whaler/VISION.md

 revolution from the viewport of a man on a ship's deck at sea.

-The plot is driven by a very simple story of a seaman, who start out as a boy entering into service and follows his adventures at see as he (player) climbs the ranks of a ship and masters seamanship.
+The plot is driven by a very simple story of a seaman (player), who starts out as a boy entering into service and follows his adventures at see as he climbs the ranks of a ship and masters seamanship.
 The camera perspective is player centered instead of the ship, first-pension or chase cam or both with the ability to switch between them.
 Including a birds eye perspective (with literal seagull or albatross) solely for aesthetics as an extra feature.

 To achieve the goal the following mechanics and systems are used: